lost-RD/HTMXxAppwrite-Todo/README.md

 - 🎨 Modern UI with Tailwind CSS
 - 🚀 Fast and lightweight - no JavaScript required!
 - 🐳 Docker support for easy deployment
+- 📱 Responsive design for mobile and desktop
+- 🔐 Document-level security with user ownership
+- ✏️ Inline editing with optimistic UI
+- 🎯 Intuitive hover interactions on desktop

 ## Prerequisites